KAPOORS ON THE ROAD

 A long layover is bad enough, but smoking was not yet banned in the airport and the low ceilings seemed to trap the smoke and we choked our way through the five long hours there.
 We never managed to find a place to sit, without having a smoker puffing away beside us.
 It was one of the worst airport experiences we’ve ever had, and we’ve been through a lot of airports in our travels.

-Even the news that the temperatures in Calgary were hovering around zero and it was snowing didn’t dampen our spirits too much.
-We were heading home to see family and friends, and to recharge our batteries before setting off on Year Five of our travels at the end of the summer.
+Even the news that the temperatures in Calgary were hovering around zero, and it was snowing didn’t dampen our spirits too much.
+We were heading home to see family and friends, and to recharge our batteries before setting off on the fifth of travelling at the end of the summer.